dani3l0/librusik/README.md

 ✅ Presences & Absences (with per-semester per-subject frequency %% calculation)

-✏️ Exams
+✏️ Exams (with countdown to next one)

-🏠 School free days
+🏠 School free days (with countdown to next holiday)

 🧑‍🏫 Teacher free days